Salvia (Meadow Sage)

 PGRs/Pinching:

-It is beneficial to pinch plants from plugs to increase lateral branching.
-Provide a soft pinch one to two weeks after planting.
-PGRs can be used to control height if desired.
+It can be beneficial to pinch plugs to increase lateral branching, 1 to 2 weeks after planting.
+PGRs can be used to control height.
+Consult your chemical specialist for application rates in your area.

 Lighting: